FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/update_ibm_i.md

 ## Display information

-Use the `CFTUTIL ABOUT` command to display the product information, including the service pack number and patch number.
+Use the <span class="code">`CFTUTIL ABOUT`</span> command to display the product information, including the service pack number and patch number.

 ******Results******